agrc/roadkill-mobile/README.md

 or

-1. Push an OTA update:
+1. Push an OTA update (not applicable if the `runtimeVersion` was bumped):
    - `./scripts/deployOTAUpdate.sh` to publish a new over-the-air update.
-   - This could break things if you have changed something that requires a new app build to be pushed through the app store (e.g. changes to [src/front/app.config.js](src/front/app.config.js)).
-If this is the case, bump the major app version number so that a new release channel is created.

 ### Custom Expo Dev Client